Updated for ‘23-‘24 cycle

 Spend time on their website.
 Go to pages that are not obvious.
 Always look at the college Mission Statement.
-Try to fit a few of those buzzwords in your essay (more importantly, illustrate those buzzwords within the essay.)
+Try to show those buzzwords in your essay.
 Find classes of interest specific to your intended major.
-A professor whose work interests you.
+A professor or institute whose work interests you.
 Particular clubs or community groups you’d like to be involved with.
 Special programs that are unique to that school.
 These essays are about gauging fit, showing how you will be active on campus, and, often, showing genuine interest.
 Use every word wisely because these are often extremely short.

-The more competitive the college, the more you need to show that you understand what the college is looking for.
+The more competitive the college, the more you need to show that you understand what the college is looking for, and how you offer that.
 Spending ten minutes on the website is probably not going to suffice, so dig deeper.

 There is a goldmine of stuff to bring into your essay under the Research tab, or Community, or Career Center, or Civic Engagement, or Academics.
 Start clicking around all the tabs on the home page, and dig deeper into the website.
 Look at stuff that might not immediately seem obvious.
 Example: I just now randomly typed in an Ivy college, clicked on community, clicked on arts and culture, clicked on events, and saw a cool “master class” on how to write for tv shows.
 I plan on majoring in media studies and/or creative writing, so maybe I could work that class into my essay because it aligns with my interests.

 Your own experiences can be brought into these essays.
 Did you do Science Research at school, for example?
 Maybe you researched salmon migration and you want to major in environmental science.
-Find a way to show how your research might align with the work of a professor in the environmental science department, or how a cluster of courses on offer is related to what you did and is relevant to what you intend to study.
+Show how you can expand the scope of your work by utilizing the Environmental Institute and its current work on salmon populations, or how a cluster of ES courses is related to what you did and relevant to what you intend to study.
 Perhaps your poetry was published, or you received an award for a poem you wrote.
-You could relate that the the Modern Poets of the 2000’s course and discuss how your poetry will improve by taking a course like that.
+You could relate that to Modern Poets of the 2000’s or From Renaissance to AI: Poetry Past and Present courses and discuss how your poetry will benefit and adapt.
 These are just examples, of course.